wonhee3472/Da_Vinci_Code/README.md

 From our data exploration we concluded that the spec_obj_ID column had the most unique values and should be used as our index.

-Based on our research, we found that run_ID, rerun_ID, cam_col, field_ID, obj_ID, plate, MJD, fiber_ID all related to image computing process.
-This led to the conclusion that these columns did not actually provide distinctive characteristics of each stellar object and therefore should be dropped.
+Based on our research, we found that run_ID, rerun_ID, cam_col, field_ID, obj_ID, plate, MJD, fiber_ID all related to the image computing process.
+This led to the conclusion that these columns did not actually provide spectral characteristics for each stellar object and therefore should be dropped.

-With the tableau visualization we deduced that quasars have a higher redshift, which correlates with proven scientific findings.
+From our initial tableau visualization we deduced that quasars have a higher redshift, which correlates with scientific findings.

-### Outline of project
+### Outline of the project

 ### Description of preliminary data preprocessing: